elastic/kibana/rfcs/text/0012_encryption_key_rotation.md

 # Drawbacks

 * Multiple decryption attempts affect performance.
 See [the performance test results](https://github.com/elastic/kibana/pull/72420#issue-453400211) for more details, but making two decryption attempts is basically twice as slow as with a single attempt.
-Although it's only relevant for the batch operations that perform automatic decryption (only for the Saved Objects registered with `dangerouslyExposeValue: true` marker) and that nobody is using this functionality in Kibana right now, we may have this use case in the future.
+Although it's only relevant for the encrypted Saved Objects migration performed at the start up time and batch operations that trigger automatic decryption (only for the Saved Objects registered with `dangerouslyExposeValue: true` marker that nobody is using in Kibana right now), we may have more use cases in the future.
 * Historically we supported Kibana features with either configuration or dedicated UI, but in this case we want to introduce an API endpoint that _should be_ used directly.
 We may have a key management UI in the future though.

 # Alternatives